 Website traffic is a good thing.
 But let’s be honest, most of those visitors are ghosts.
 They click around your pricing page, maybe skim a blog post, and then vanish.
 You're left wondering which of those anonymous clicks belonged to a company that was actually ready to talk.

-HubSpot’s Breeze Intelligence is meant to help with exactly that.
-It tries to lift the curtain on your anonymous traffic and show you which companies are poking around your site with real interest.
+HubSpot's Breeze Intelligence is meant to help with exactly that.
+It is designed to lift the curtain on your anonymous traffic and show you which companies are browsing your site with real interest.

-In this guide, we’ll walk through the Breeze Intelligence buyer intent feature without the fluff.
-We’ll look at how it works, what it’s good for, how much it costs, and where it falls short.
-And we’ll also talk about the next step: how to move from just spotting interest to actually doing something about it, instantly.
+In this guide, we’ll walk through the Breeze Intelligence buyer intent feature.
+We’ll look at how it works, its core strengths, how it scales, and how it fits into your broader strategy.
+And we’ll also talk about a great next step: how to move from just spotting interest to actually providing support instantly.

 What is HubSpot's Breeze Intelligence buyer intent feature?

-Think of Breeze Intelligence as HubSpot’s detective for your website.
-After HubSpot acquired Clearbit, this tool got a lot smarter.
-Its main gig is to look at the anonymous IP addresses visiting your site and figure out which companies they belong to.
-It then pulls that information right into your HubSpot CRM.
+Think of Breeze Intelligence as HubSpot’s sophisticated detective for your website.
+Following HubSpot's acquisition of Clearbit, this tool has become a powerful asset for teams.
+Its primary role is to look at the anonymous IP addresses visiting your site and identify the companies they belong to.
+It then pulls that information right into your reliable HubSpot CRM.

-And when we talk about buyer intent, we’re not talking about a gut feeling.
-It’s about spotting real actions.
-For example, a company that visits your pricing page three times in one week is showing a lot more intent than one that just reads a blog post.
-These are the digital breadcrumbs that suggest someone is seriously considering what you offer.
+And when we talk about buyer intent, we're talking about spotting real actions.
+For example, a company that visits your pricing page three times in one week is showing clear intent.
+These are the digital signals that suggest someone is seriously considering what you offer.

-The goal here is pretty simple: give your sales and marketing folks a nudge when an account starts heating up.
-This way, you can reach out to the right people before they’ve even thought about filling out a contact form.
+The goal here is simple: provide your sales and marketing teams with the right data when an account starts heating up.
+This way, you can reach out to the right organizations before they’ve even filled out a contact form.

 Key features of Breeze Intelligence

-Breeze Intelligence isn’t a single magic button.
-It’s a few different pieces working together to paint a picture of your website visitors.
+Breeze Intelligence is a mature suite of features working together to paint a clear picture of your website visitors.

 Adding company profile details